Morket/HMVCBundle/README.md

 Todo's
 ----------------
 1. Testing
-2. PHP 5.3 support
-3. Convert redirects to data
+2. Convert redirects to data
-4. More/better examples in README
+3. More/better examples in README
-5. Automatic caching mechanism
-6. Contribute to FOSRestBundle/KnpRadBundle to be able to use both Controllers without copying code
+4. Contribute to FOSRestBundle/KnpRadBundle to be able to use both Controllers without copying code

 Need help or want to contribute?
 --------------------------------